Animate Anyone: Consistent and Controllable Image-to-Video Synthesis for Character Animation: Experiments

 \subsection{Comparisons}

-To demonstrate the effectiveness of our approach compared to other image animation methods, we evaluate its performance in two specific benchmarks: fashion video synthesis and human dance generation.
+To demonstrate the superiority of our approach, we evaluate its performance in three specific benchmarks: fashion video synthesis, human dance generation and talking gesture generation.
+We also conduct a baseline that combines Stable Diffusion, ControlNet, IP-Adapter\cite{ip} and AnimateDiff, named SD-I2V.
 For quantitative assessment of image-level quality, SSIM\cite{ssim}, PSNR\cite{psnr} and LPIPS\cite{lpips} are employed.
 Video-level evaluation uses FVD\cite{fvd} metrics.

-\textbf{Fashion Video Synthesis. } Fashion Video Synthesis aims to turn fashion photographs into realistic, animated videos using a driving pose sequence.
-Experiments are conducted on the UBC fashion video dataset, which consists of 500 training and 100 testing videos, each containing roughly 350 frames.
+\textbf{Fashion Video Synthesis. } Experiments are conducted on the UBC fashion video dataset.
 The quantitative comparison is shown in Tab.~\ref{table:ubc}.
 Our result outperforms other methods, particularly exhibiting a significant lead in video metric.
 Qualitative comparison is shown in Fig.~\ref{fig:dreampose}.
 For fair comparison, we obtain results of DreamPose without sample finetuning using its open-source code.
 In the domain of fashion videos, there is a stringent requirement for fine-grained clothing details.
-However, the videos generated by DreamPose and BDMM fail to maintain the consistency of clothing details and exhibit noticeable errors in terms of color and fine structural elements.
-In contrast, our method produces results that effectively preserves the consistency of clothing details.
+However, other methods fail to maintain the consistency of clothing details and exhibit noticeable errors in terms of color and fine structural elements.
+In contrast, our method produces results that effectively preserve the consistency of clothing details.